Diamondbacks vs. Tigers Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- Merrill Kelly (7-3) will take the mound for the Diamondbacks, his 13th start of the season.
+- The Diamondbacks' Ryne Nelson (2-3) will make his 13th start of the season.

 |Opponent